ilbolzan/ilbolzan.github.io/README.md

 # nodeJS-image-upload

-Simple NodeJS Express Program get files as input from user and upload it to the server.
+Simple NodeJS Express Program who take a picture and send to server.

 To install necessary packages and start the server: